manyamvamsi2/Digital-Forensic-Tools_overview/Digital Forensic Lab Exercises/Ex.No.3 – Wireshark.md

 ## Procedure: Capturing Plaintext Passwords

 #### Step 1: Start Capturing Packets
 - First, open Wireshark.
-You will see a list of all available network interfaces (e.g., "Wi-Fi," "Ethernet").
+You will see a list of all available network interfaces
 - Select the interface your computer is using to connect to the internet (in this case, Wi-Fi).